 Besides the blossoms, the catalpa’s leaves and fruit are also unique.
 Its leaves are large and often compared to elephants’ ears or large hearts.
 They can grow up to 12 inches long and eight inches wide, emerging from the branch directly opposite each other.
 The catalpa fruits are long, hanging pods up to 18 to 20 inches in this species.
 They’re green early in the summer, but they eventually change to a dull brown, hanging onto the trees through winter until opening in the spring to release their seeds.
 My lawn-mowing husband says they’re hard on the mower blades, so he tries to rake most of them up before mowing.

 This marvelous tree has long been a favorite of mine (but don’t tell the Canada Maple tree, who thinks she’s my favorite.
 I’m fickle that way.).
 At 80-90 feet high, it towers over most of the other trees in my yard and must be quite old, because its diameter is four feet and its circumference is over 12-1/2 feet (yes, I dusted off my geometry formulas to figure the diameter from measuring the circumference with a piece of string).
 This species can grow to 100 feet high, but it averages between 60-80 feet, so I clearly have a marvelous specimen!
-The largest living catalpa tree in the world is said to be the one on the grounds of the Capital of the State of Michigan in Lansing.
+The largest living catalpa tree in the world was once said to be the one on the grounds of the Capital of the State of Michigan in Lansing.
 It was planted in the year of its dedication in 1879 and is 60 feet high and seven feet in girth.
 After first publishing this post, I learned that the catalpa tree in Michigan is no longer the largest on record.
 Now the largest recorded northern catalpa resides in Indiana, USA with a height of 85 feet, expansion of 81 feet, and a circumference of 920 inches (see Glen Arboretum).
 I wonder if I should contact someone about seeing if mine might hold a record.